 I used the Nissi Shea Cream often on both my skin and hair in the ways prescribed on the bottle.
 My skin was always very moisturized for a long time after, even my evening showers no longer felt so drying when I used it earlier in the day.
 When used with the Nissi Hair Spray, expect a day of great smelling hair.
 Which could be both a pro and a con, depending on how much you like ubiquitous scents.

 The only downside for me while using this product was the fact that, given how solid the product was, there were little grains/flakes of the cream that did not melt in my palm even after a lot of rubbing and would stay on my fingers or on the body or hair after application.
 As you can imagine, it gets quite annoying seeing these little white-ish balls on you.
 But as the day goes by, they disappear – I assume melt as they should have in the beginning.
-I’m not sure if the problem was with the consistency of my specific tin or if it’s the product design or that I used it in a very cold winter for a large part of the tin and so was way more solid than it would be in Uganda.
+I’m not sure if the problem was with the consistency of my specific tin or if it’s the product design but I consistently had to mix this with Aloe Vera Gel to get it to work for me as I wanted.

 Use on freshly-washed skin as I think this product doesn’t have water as an ingredient.
 What it does well is keeping the moisture that you already have on your skin locked in ALLL day.
 For perfume lovers, apply your perfume on top of it, not under.